|

 Unquestionably the greatest Christian intelligence of his age, Newman’s thought has retained a relevance matched by that of few other Victorians.
 His centrality for modern Catholic theology was indicated by the theologian-Pope Benedict’s decision to beatify Newman himself (a ceremony normally delegated to cardinals or local bishops).
 If and when in due course he is canonized, Newman will undoubtedly be declared a “Doctor” or teacher of the Universal Church.
 John Cornwell argues that Newman’s appeal is wider still, and that his claim to our attention transcends mere ecclesiastical eminence or conventional piety, and lies rather in “his genius for creating new ways of imagining and writing about religion.” [...]

-FROM an INTERNET INTERVIEW
+an INTERNET

 It’s long been my sense that people don't really read or reason their way into or out of the Church, though they often claim to.